Robert Megarry: Early life and career

 Megarry's father was a solicitor in Belfast; his mother's father was a Major General.
 Megarry was born in Croydon, Surrey and was educated at Lancing and Trinity Hall, Cambridge.
-He did not concentrate on his academic studies at university, writing for student newspaper Varsity as its first music critic, played football and tennis for his college, and obtained a pilot's licence; he ended up with a third class degree.
+He did not concentrate on his academic studies at university, writing for the student newspaper Varsity as its first music critic, playing football and tennis for his college, and obtaining a pilot's licence; he ended up with a third class degree.
 He married his wife, Iris Davies, in 1936, and they had three daughters.
 His wife died in 2001, but he was survived by his daughters.

 Having trained as a solicitor, he practised as one from 1935 to 1941.
 He also taught law students, and lectured at Cambridge from 1939 to 1940.
 He worked at the Ministry of Supply during World War II, rising to Assistant Secretary by 1946.
 With encouragement from Arthur Lehman Goodhart, Professor of Jurisprudence at Oxford University, he retrained as a barrister, and was called to the bar at Lincoln's Inn in 1944, and left the Civil Service to practise as a barrister in 1946, specialising in equity and land law.
 In parallel to his legal career, he also taught law at Cambridge University, becoming a fellow at Trinity College, Cambridge in 1945, and rising to become a university Reader by 1967.
 He was elected as a member of the Bar Council in 1948.
 He became a Queen's Counsel in 1956, was a bencher at Lincoln's Inn in 1962, and was Treasurer in 1981.

 Megarry was also highly regarded as a legal scholar, publishing numerous articles in the Law Quarterly Review, of which he was an assistant editor.
 He was president of the Society of Public Teachers of Law between 1965 and 1966.
 In 1970, he was elected a Fellow of the British Academy.

 He was prosecuted at the Old Bailey for submitting false income tax returns in 1954.
 The prosecuting counsel was Sir Harry Hylton-Foster, the Solicitor General and later Speaker of the House of Commons; counsel for the defence was Frederick Lawton, later a senior judge.
 Megarry's tax affairs were complex, with his earnings as a lecturer dealt with by his wife and his self-employed income from his legal practice dealt with by his clerk.
 Each assumed that the other was dealing with certain items of income, but in fact neither did, so they were omitted from Megarry's tax returns.
 The judge directed the jury to acquit Megarry, on the grounds that the error was a genuine mistake with no intention to defraud the tax authorities.